What is shortening?

 - Shortening has a higher melting point, so your buttercream won’t melt as quickly when handling the piping bag.
 Decorations will be more stable in hot weather.

-- The higher melting point also prevents icing from spreading or losing its shape when piped.
+- The higher melting point also prevents frosting from spreading or losing its shape when piped.

 - Shortening imparts a light and fluffy texture.
 Keep reading for a science lesson in how it manages to do that!